- What is Docker

 - ./img:/usr/src/app/img

-Note how the options match the command line parameters of the docker build and docker run commands that I used above.
+Note how the options match the command line parameters of the docker build

 docker-compose --file docker-compose.dev.yml up

-This command will build and run my project’s development configuration as defined in docker-compose.development.yml.
+This command will build and run my project’s development configuration as defined in docker-compose.development.yml

 What are the benefits of Docker